sundios/alt-text-image-recognition/README.md

 ### Selenium chromedriver

-Once we have our libraries installed, we need to install chromedriver and on line 50 we need to specify the `executable_path='`
+Once we have our libraries installed, we need to install chromedriver , and on line 50 we need to specify the `executable_path='`

 ```python
 driver = webdriver.Chrome(options=chrome_options,executable_path='/usr/local/bin/chromedriver')  # <----Here
 ```

-To learn more about how to set up this you can [click here](https://chromedriver.chromium.org/getting-started)
+To learn more about how to set up this, you can [click here](https://chromedriver.chromium.org/getting-started)

 ### Google Vision API

-Finally we need to get our Google vision API activated and get our `.json` file with our keys.
+Finally, we need to get our Google vision API activated and get our `.json` file with our keys.
-To activate the API and get the .json api with your private key please follow [Google instructions here](https://cloud.google.com/vision/docs/setup).
-If you have any problem please create an issue and I will be happy to help.
+To activate the API and get the .json API with your private key, please follow [Google instructions here](https://cloud.google.com/vision/docs/setup).
+If you have any problem, please create an issue, and I will be happy to help.

 Once you have the file you need to update line 223 and add your path to you .json file